Using innovative language, speech, and cognitive tests we improve the quality of intraoperative testing for preservation of brain function.

 Time of day-dependent control of behavior

-Using fMRI at rest and during different sensorimotor and cognitive tasks, we aim at identifying the mechanisms by which the circadian pacemaker in the human hypothalamus modulates system-specific brain function to elicit diurnal variations in cognition and control of behavior.
+Using MEG at rest and during different sensorimotor and cognitive tasks, we aim at identifying the mechanisms by which the circadian pacemaker in the human hypothalamus modulates system-specific brain function to elicit diurnal variations in cognition and control of behavior.

 Susanne Fuchs, Leibniz Zentrum Allgemeine Sprachwissenschaft Berlin